get-set-fetch/scraper/src/plugins/README.md

   - default: none

 ## InsertResourcesPlugin
-Saves new resources within the current site based on newly identified urls | [schema](./default/InsertResourcesPlugin.ts)
+Saves new resources within the current project based on newly identified urls | [schema](./default/InsertResourcesPlugin.ts)
 - `maxResources`
   - Maximum number of resources to be saved and scraped.
 A value of -1 disables this check.
   - default: -1